EmblemDevCo/javascript-interview-questions/README.md

 };
 ```

-## Resolve array of promises (promise functions) concurrently
+## Resolve an array of promises (promise functions) concurrently

 ### Answer

-Using Promise.all you execute these promise functions concurrently.
+Using `Promise.all` you execute these promise functions concurrently.
 Read more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)

 await used here assuming there is more to execute after promises are resolved